magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 {% endhighlight xml %}

-The source understands the `entities` field as instruction to create CMS Page using `<dataset name="default">` from the `magento2ce/dev/tests/functional/tests/app/Magento/Cms/Test/Repository/CmsPage.xml` repository.
+The source understands the `entities` field as an instruction to create a CMS Page using `<dataset name="default">` from the `magento2ce/dev/tests/functional/tests/app/Magento/Cms/Test/Repository/CmsPage.xml` repository.

 <h4 id="mtf_repo_widgetxml">Widget.xml</h4>